Logistics Network Design: Overview

 - Assessment of detailed financial and service-level impacts

-Bisham’s consultants have conducted a wide range of network optimization projects in the UK, Europe, US and globally.
-The benefits that have been delivered to our clients include:
+Bisham’s consultants have conducted a wide-range of network optimization projects in the UK, Europe, US and globally.
+Benefits that have been delivered to our clients include:

 - Rationalised DC infrastructure

-- An associated reduction in inventory levels, through consolidation of safety stocks.
+- Associated reduction in inventory levels, through consolidation of safety stocks.

 - New and Optimised Transport Network Design

-- Improving vehicle utilisation through improved usage over the day and week.
+- Improving vehicle utilization through improved usage over the day & week

-- Maximising vehicle fill will mean less wastage.
+- Maximizing vehicle fill will mean less wastage

-- Cost reductions will be obtained in the range of 8% – 30%.
+- Cost reductions will be obtained in the range 8% – 30%.
 This will depend on inefficiency levels in the network at project start and application of service-level trade-offs

-- Improved decision-making based on total logistics cost modelling.
-This includes cost and the service-level impacts of any potential changes.
+- Improved decision-making based on total logistics cost modelling i.e. cost and service-level impacts of potential changes.

 - Improved budgeting of logistics costs

-For network modelling, Bisham uses a variety of tools.
-We choose the best application to match the scope, scale and composition of the customer’s network.
+For network modelling Bisham use a variety of tools, as appropriate to the scope, scale and composition of the customer’s existing networks.
 Optimising and design software will fall into a number of categories, aimed at either daily, tactical or strategic planning.

-In summary, the key is to select the right tool for the job.
-Bisham Consulting ensures the project is conducted efficiently.
-It will be cost-effective and geared to delivering the most optimum result, in line with the needs of the business.
+In summary, it is important to select the right tool for the job, to ensure the project is conducted, efficiently, cost effectively and geared to delivering the most optimum result, in line with the needs of the business.